 What is social commerce?
 Social commerce is the ability to make a product purchase from a third-party company within the native social media experience.

-For example, you can browse and compare products on Facebook and then make the purchase on Facebook itself instead going to the company’s site to make the purchase.
-Or you can learn about a product in a tweet and make the purchase on Twitter itself.
+For example, you can browse and compare products on Facebook, and then make the purchase on Facebook itself instead of going to the company’s site to make the purchase.
+Or you can learn about a product in a tweet, and then make the purchase on Twitter itself.

-Three social media sites that are owning the social commerce space: Facebook, Instagram, and Pinterest.
+Three social media sites that are dominating the social commerce space: Facebook, Instagram, and Pinterest.